polymerdao/developer-hub/docs/quickstart/tutorial1.md

 ...
 ```

-Now you can run the script to create a channel.
+Now you can run the script to vote and send an IBC packet with the data related to your vote.

 ```bash
 npx hardhat run scripts/vote-and-send.js --network op-sepolia